 Protecting your staff, customers, and business is a top priority, so we’ve put together an operational plan template to help you do just that.
 With tips for best practices, advice on meeting provincial compliance requirements, and links to downloadable COVID-19 resources, the plan is clear, concise, and easy to tailor to your needs.DOWNLOAD NOW

 Business restrictions/Lockdown/Re-opening/Alert Level changes

-For information on business restrictions and the government’s phased reopening plan, please visit the government of Alberta’s page on “stronger public health measures”.
+For information on business restrictions, please visit the government of Alberta’s page on “stronger public health measures”.

 Mandatory Mask Regulations

 For more information on the provincial wide mandatory mask requirements, please visit the government of Alberta’s page on “mask requirements”.